 Gift Tree has an endless supply of basket options for many occasions.
 For the sympathy basket, you have the choice of optional add-ons such as wine, a balloon, roses, and a plush toy.

 Harry and David fruit baskets are as decadent as you would imagine.
 Some even include cheeses, mustards, and baklava.

 Through The Fruit Company, you can send a small fruit basket for as little as a floral bouquet.
 Choose the most extensive option, and it’ll include cider, crackers, nuts, and truffles.

 Gourmet Gift Baskets

-Along with apples and oranges, this sympathy fruit basket from Gourmet Fruit Baskets arrives with cured meat, cheeses, caramel sauce, and more.
+Along with apples and oranges, this sympathy fruit basket from Gourmet Gift Baskets arrives with cured meat, cheeses, caramel sauce, and more.

 Hickory Farms offers two sizes of sympathy baskets.
 The largest one includes eight fresh fruit pieces, but it’s mostly filled with nuts, cheeses, cured meats, and sweets.

-Send blood oranges, pears, and apples nationwide from the Manhattan Fruitier.
+Send blood oranges, pears, and apples nationwide from the Manhatten Fruitier.
 Choose from multiple sizes, including ones with Rugelach from the Duane Park Patisserie.